cortexproject/cortex/docs/architecture.md

 The **querier** service handles queries using the [PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/) query language.

-Queriers fetch series samples both from the ingesters and long-term storage: the ingesters hold the in-memory series which have not yet been flushed to the long-term storage.
-Because of the replication factor, it is possible that the querier may receive duplicated samples; to resolve this, for a given time series the querier internally **deduplicates** samples with the same exact timestamp.
+Queriers fetch series samples both from the ingesters and long-term storage.
+The ingesters hold the in-memory series that have not yet been flushed to the long-term storage.
+Because of the replication factor, it is possible that the querier may receive duplicated samples.
+To address this, the querier internally **deduplicates** samples with the exact same timestamp for a given time series.

 Queriers are **stateless** and can be scaled up and down as needed.